229 Computing Applications Building, MC-382

-I am an applied mathematician and my principal research interests lie in Differential Equations, Dynamical Systems, and Mathematical Biology.
+Zoi Rapti is an applied mathematician with principal research interests in Differential Equations, Modelling, and Mathematical Biology.

-In Differential Equations and Dynamical Systems, my work to date has been primarily concerned with the study of stability of solutions to nonlinear evolution equations and the study of the spectrum of certain perturbed linear Schrodinger Equations.
-I have also studied the stability of solutions of discrete equations such as the nonlinear Klein-Gordon and Schrodinger equations.
+In Differential Equations and Dynamical Systems, her work to date has been primarily concerned with the study of stability of solutions to nonlinear evolution equations, the study of the spectrum of certain perturbed linear Schrodinger Equations, and the stability of solutions of discrete equations, such as the nonlinear Klein-Gordon and Schrodinger equations.

-In Mathematical Biology, I have been investigating the relation between the thermal denaturation profiles of DNA sequences and the location of promoters -- regions of DNA providing a control point for regulated gene transcription -- and other significant regulatory regions.
-I am also working on models that describe DNA configurations and dynamics.
+In Mathematical Biology, she has investigated the relation between the thermal denaturation profiles of DNA sequences and the location of promoters -- regions of DNA providing a control point for regulated gene transcription -- and other significant regulatory regions.

-I have also recently finished projects on the quantification and analysis of bumble bee color patterns and the modeling and analysis of gene regulatory networks in mammalian limb development.
+Other projects include the study of microbial communities in mosquito populations, the effect of larval competition in Dengue virus-infected mosquitoes, the quantification and analysis of bumble bee color patterns, the modeling and analysis of gene regulatory networks in mammalian limb development, and bacterium-phage dynamics.

 Professor, Carl R. Woese Institute for Genomic Biology